kafeinOmer/openhab-android/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for the openHAB client for Android
+about: Suggest an idea for the e-Safe client for Android
 labels: enhancement

 ---